Welcome... the lower north shore of Sydney is a wonderful place to live.

 We celebrate community, harmony, respect and diversity.

-Harmony Day is celebrated on 21 March each year to promote cultural diversity and respect for everyone who calls Australia home.
+Harmony Day 21 March is celebrated each year to promote cultural diversity and respect for everyone who calls Australia home.
 It’s about inclusiveness and belonging to a community.

 Migrant Quick Reference Guide